alpas/alpasdev/src/main/resources/docs/seeding.md

 You can run a seeder by using the `db:seed` Alpas console command.
 This command optionally takes the name of the seeder to run.
 If no name is passed, it runs the `DatabaseSeeder` class.
-If this class doesn't exist then it will throw an error.
+If this class doesn't exist, then it will throw an error.

 ```bash